aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/inferentia.rst

 Inferentia Architecture
 -----------------------

-At the heart of each Inf1 instance are sixteen Inferentia devices, each with four :ref:`NeuronCore-v1 <neuroncores-v1-arch>`, as depicted
+At the heart of each Inf1 instance are sixteen Inferentia chips, each with four :ref:`NeuronCore-v1 <neuroncores-v1-arch>`, as depicted
 below:

 .. image:: /images/inferentia-neurondevice.png

-Each Inferentia device consists of:
+Each Inferentia chip consists of:

 +---------------+-------------------------------------------+
 | Compute       | Four                                      |